Aliases for CD99 Gene

 External Ids for CD99 Gene

 The protein encoded by this gene is a cell surface glycoprotein involved in leukocyte migration, T-cell adhesion, ganglioside GM1 and transmembrane protein transport, and T-cell death by a caspase-independent pathway.
 In addition, the encoded protein may have the ability to rearrange the actin cytoskeleton and may also act as an oncosuppressor in osteosarcoma.
-Cyclophilin A binds to CD99 and may act as a signaling regulator of CD99.
 This gene is found in the pseudoautosomal region of chromosomes X and Y and escapes X-chromosome inactivation.
-Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2013]
+There is a related pseudogene located immediately adjacent to this locus. [provided by RefSeq, Mar 2016]

 GeneCards Summary for CD99 Gene

 CD99 (CD99 Molecule) is a Protein Coding gene.
-Diseases associated with CD99 include juvenile type testicular granulosa cell tumor and testicular granulosa cell tumor.
-Among its related pathways are Integrin Pathway and Leukocyte transendothelial migration.
+Diseases associated with CD99 include extraosseous ewing's sarcoma and ewing sarcoma.
+Among its related pathways are Integrin Pathway and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.

 UniProtKB/Swiss-Prot for CD99 Gene